.NET FontManager is a small handy open source library for .NET and ASP.NET.

 where (0, 0) are left/top corner of the text (ascending is added automatically so you don’t need to care about it), 12.0f is font size in points and brush is the color, hatch, gradient or texture.

 In the same way, you can make an outlined text:

 Sometimes you need to fill the text in the specific rectangle:

-The text will be auto-wrapped against right boundary.
+The text will be auto-wrapped against the right boundary.